How to Choose Fun Educational Games for the HolidaysDecember 3rd, 2018

 Watch Bonnie Terry, M. Ed., BCET on the news.
-She shares how to choose educational fun games and activities to keep your kids engaged and learning over the holidays.
+She shares how to choose fun educational games and activities to keep your kids engaged and learning over the holidays.

 Is this a game where kids have a choice or is everything chance?
 Kids are more engaged when they can make choices.

-Remember, different games focus on different learning skills.
+Keep in mind, different games focus on different learning skills.

 - The Sentence Zone

 1st Grade to Adult.
 The Sentence Zone is a sentence building game where you get points for building sentences.
 Nouns are blue and verbs are red.
-Every part of speech is color coded and worth a different amount of points.
-With younger kids, work on just building a simple sentence, and with older kids you can build complex sentences.
+Every part of speech is color-coded and worth a different amount of points.
+With younger kids, work on just building a simple sentence, and with older kids, you can build complex sentences.
 It is much easier to understand the English language when you are able to visualize the parts of speech with colors.
-The Sentence Zone improves 18 areas of learning including writing skills and grammar skills
+The Sentence Zone improves 18 areas of learning including writing skills and grammar skills.

 - The Comprehension Zone